-Dr. Carolyn S. Calfee cares for patients in UCSF's intensive care units.
-She is also a member of the UCSF Center for Tobacco Control Research and Education.
+Dr. Carolyn S. Calfee is a pulmonologist who cares for patients in UCSF's intensive care units.

-Calfee received her undergraduate degree from Yale University and her medical degree from the University of Pennsylvania School of Medicine.
-She came to UCSF for a residency in internal medicine, where she served as chief resident and completed a fellowship in pulmonary and critical care medicine.
-She also earned a master's degree in clinical research at UCSF.
-She joined the UCSF faculty in 2007.
+Calfee earned her medical degree from the University of Pennsylvania Perelman School of Medicine.
+At UCSF, she completed a residency in internal medicine, serving as chief resident, followed by a fellowship in pulmonary and critical care medicine.
+She also earned a master of advanced study degree in clinical research at UCSF.
+She joined the UCSF faculty in 2007 and is a member of the UCSF Center for Tobacco Control Research and Education.